fedbon/sample-spring-cloud-microservices-booklibrary/README.md

 ## Functional Services

+### Book Service
-- **Book Service**: Allows users to perform operations on books, view detailed information such as title, author, genre, publication date, and ratings, and interact with comments.
+Allows users to perform operations on books, view detailed information such as title, author, genre, publication date, and ratings, and interact with comments.

   | Method | Path                          | Description                                                            |
   |--------|-------------------------------|------------------------------------------------------------------------|